Estimated reading time: 5 minutes

 Mix the seed well before sowing

-Spreading the seed
+Spreading green manure seed

-If you’re doing a large patch to plant a whole orchard it’s much easier to dothis mechanically with something like a rotary hoe, disc, or plough if you have access to one.
+Before you broadcast the seed, lightly work up the soil if possible.
+If you’re doing a large patch to plant a whole orchard, it’s much easier to do this mechanically with something like a rotary hoe, disc, or plough if you have access to one.

 Select your tree sites first, and then work the soil and plant the green manure crop in an area of at least 1 square metre at each tree site.

-Once you’ve spread the seed, then rake lightly to cover the seed with a fine layer of soil.
+Once you’ve spread the seed, rake lightly to cover the seed with a fine layer of soil.

 When should you plant the green manure crop?